TheMaster1127/HTVM/README.md

 ---

-### 🌐 OSP: Objectively Simplified Programming Paradigm
+### 🌐 OSP: Ordinal Struct Programming

-HTVM introduces the **Objectively Simplified Programming (OSP)** paradigm, which eliminates the complexities of traditional object-oriented programming while still supporting objects.
+HTVM features **OSP (Ordinal Struct Programming)**, its unique built-in methodology for structuring code.
+It uses hierarchical namespaces (`alliance`, `crew`) and data containers (`struct`) with mandatory full-path access.
-- OSP focuses on intuitive and powerful object usage.
+-   OSP provides an alternative way to organize data and related procedures (`proc`), emphasizing explicitness and clear structure, which can be beneficial for managing project components without relying on traditional OOP features like inheritance.
-- For more details, check out the **[OSP Documentation](https://github.com/TheMaster1127/HTVM/blob/main/DOCUMENTATION.md#osp-objectively-simplified-programming-paradigm)**.
+-   For a detailed explanation, see the **[OSP (Ordinal Struct Programming) Documentation](https://github.com/TheMaster1127/HTVM/blob/main/DOCUMENTATION.md#osp-ordinal-struct-programming)**.
-- Or, build your own HTVM language, and the documentation for it will be generated once you create it here on the [HTVM Syntax Configurator Website](https://themaster1127.github.io/HTVM/).
-Then, you can read about OSP.
+-   Or, build your own HTVM language using the [HTVM Syntax Configurator Website](https://themaster1127.github.io/HTVM/web-ui/), and the specific documentation for your language, including OSP details, will be generated.
+Then you can read about OSP.

 ---